swiftlang/swift-evolution/proposals/0377-parameter-ownership-modifiers.md

   guarantees that its argument object will stay alive for the duration of the call, and the callee does not need to release it (except to balance any additional retains it performs itself).
-* The callee can **take** the parameter.
+* The callee can **consume** the parameter.
 The callee becomes responsible for either releasing the parameter or passing ownership of it along somewhere else.
-If a caller doesn't want to give up its own ownership of its argument, it must retain the argument so that the callee can take the extra reference count.
+If a caller doesn't want to give up its own ownership of its argument, it must retain the argument so that the callee can consume the extra reference count.

 These two conventions generalize to value types, where a "retain" becomes an independent copy of the value, and "release" the destruction and